szermatt/visual-replace/README.md

 * "TAB" navigates between the text to replace and the replacement string
 * "RET" switches to the replacement string, the first time, then executes the replacement
+* "M-% SPC" modifies the scope of the search (full buffer, from point, region)
 * "M-% r" toggles regexp mode on and off
-* "M-% l" toggles query mode one and off
-* "M-% SPC" toggles query mode one and off
+* "M-% q" toggles query mode one and off
 * "M-% w" toggle limiting search to whole words
 * "M-% c" toggle case-fold
 * "M-% s" toggle lax whitespace